Xunnamius/projector-lens-lib-cjs/CONTRIBUTING.md

 These pipelines are situated one after the other such that the CD pipeline always fails to publish when the CI pipeline check fails.
-Further, the CL pipeline will reject local commits that fail to pass unit testing before they even reach the remote CI pipeline.
+Further, the CL pipeline will reject local commits that fail to pass unit testing before they ever reach the CI pipeline.

 ### Pipeline Usage and Structure

+- The existence of certain files is assumed, such as `package.json`

 - `main` is the only permanent branch, all other branches are automatically deleted after being merged into `main`